TxtDot/dalet/README.md

 [Specification](./specification/main.md).

 > [!WARNING]
-> Specification is not complete.
+> Specification is not complete and very unstable.

 ## Concept